 This all seems like a lot of work, can I help?

 Absolutely!
 This convention wouldn’t happen without all of our great volunteers.
 Volunteering is also a great way to meet other attendees (and have a ton of fun!).
 If you are interested in volunteering, sign up here.

 Is there a convention app?

-Absolutely.
-It will be available for download this summer and will allow you to connect with sponsors, speakers and attendees; create your own personal conference schedule, watch recorded content, and more.
+Yes!
+It is available for all registered attendees.
+The app allows you to connect with sponsors, speakers and attendees; create your own personal conference schedule, watch recorded content, and more.